ArunachalamM101202/Documentation/docs/guide/streamlit-deploy.md

 🔗 [Sign up on GitHub](https://github.com/) (if you don't have an account).

 ### **2️⃣ Initialize a Git Repository in VS Code**
-- Open VS Code terminal in your project folder.
+- Open VS Code terminal (Terminal->New Terminal) in your project folder.
 - Run the following commands to initialize Git:

 ```bash